 - Dean Lombardi, President/General Manager, Los Angeles Kings

-- Craig Mortali, five-time Emmy Award-winning producer at ESPN
+- Craig Mortali, Former six-time Emmy Award-winning producer at ESPN

 - Nick Sakiewicz, CEO and Operating Partner, Philadelphia Union (MLS)

-- Jeff Thiffault, former Manager, Operations, Major League Soccer
+- Jeff Thiffault, Former Manager, Operations, Major League Soccer, Current Owner Contigo

-Recent sports management graduates have pursued careers in major and minor league sports, collegiate athletic administration, facility management, sports marketing, corporate fitness, recreation management, and a wide variety of other sports businesses.
+Recent sport management graduates have pursued careers in major and minor league sports, collegiate athletic administration, facility management, sport marketing, corporate fitness, recreation management, and a wide variety of other sports businesses.
 A recent survey found that 40 percent of our graduates pursue business careers outside sports.
-Another 20 percent go on for graduate degrees or professional degrees such as law.
-The remaining 40 percent were working in the sport industry.
+Another 40 percent are working in the sport industry.
+The remaining 20 percent go on for graduate degrees or professional degrees such as law.

 Get into the most exciting game off the field.

-Sports management is one of the most dynamic and enjoyable career choices today.
+Sport management is one of the most dynamic and enjoyable career choices today.
 What position will you play?
-With a degree in Management of Sports Industries, and the business skills that go with it, you have a number of career options.
-Picture yourself in one of these high-octane areas:
+With a degree in Sport Management, and the business skills that go with it, you have a number of career options.
+Picture yourself in one of these exciting career areas:

 - Professional sports franchises